thoughtbot/middleman-template/README.md

   using `aria-current`.
 - [middleman-autoprefixer]: Automatically vendor-prefix stylesheets.
 - [middleman-inline_svg]: An extension for inlining SVGs in your views.
-- [middleman-livereload]: Automatically refresh the browser as soon as you save a file.
 - [middleman-minify-html]: Minifies whitespace around HTML when the site is built.
 - [Sass]: CSS pre-processor.